Marcia Hultman

 For nail services only, as established by SDCL 36-15-17.2

-- Submit the applicable, completed Exam or Reciprocity Application (available from our Forms page) to the Cosmetology Commission by mail.
+• Submit the applicable, completed Reciprocity Application (available from our Forms page) to the Cosmetology Commission.

-- Pass all required examinations: NIC national written theory and NIC written practical.
+• Pass all required examinations: NIC national written theory and South Dakota Laws and Rules.
 All reciprocity and out-of-state student applicants will also need to pass the South Dakota Cosmetology State Laws and Rules exam.

 Esthetician License